Heineck66/Python-Codes/pdfconverter/README.md

 # PDF converter

-Script many files to PDF, move the script to directory with the images and run the script.
+Script "many files to PDF", you move the script to directory with the images and run the script.